msztolcman/tmcolors/README.rst

 License
 -------

-colors is licensed under the ISC license.
+tmcolors is licensed under the ISC license.